delta-io/delta/README.md

 - To test the project, run `build/sbt hive/test`
 - To generate the connector jar run `build/sbt hive/package`

-The above commands will generate two JARs in the following paths.
+The above commands will generate the following JAR:

 ```
-core/target/scala-2.12/delta-core-shaded-assembly_2.12-0.1.0.jar
-hive/target/scala-2.12/hive-delta_2.12-0.1.0.jar
+hive/target/scala-2.12/hive-delta-assembly_2.12-0.2.0.jar
 ```

-These two JARs include the Hive connector and all its dependencies.
+This JAR includes the Hive connector and all its dependencies.
 They need to be put in Hive’s classpath.

-Note: if you would like to build jars using Scala 2.11, you can run the SBT command `build/sbt "++ 2.11.12 hive/package"` and the generated JARS will be in the following paths.
+Note: if you would like to build using Scala 2.11, you can run the SBT command `build/sbt "++ 2.11.12 hive/package"` to generate the following JAR:

 ```
-core/target/scala-2.11/delta-core-shaded-assembly_2.11-0.1.0.jar
-hive/target/scala-2.11/hive-delta_2.11-0.1.0.jar
+hive/target/scala-2.11/hive-delta-assembly_2.11-0.2.0.jar
 ```

 ### Setting up Hive